cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 It is also good to have a look at jets and b-tagged jets to figure out, whether they can be used to enrich Z&rarr;&tau;&tau;, while suppressing backgrounds at the same time.

 Finally, another important physics object is the missing transverse energy, called also missing E<sub>T</sub>, or simply MET.
-This physics object can be used to construct several high-level quantities to distinguish Z&rarr;&tau;&tau; from W + jets and tt&#773.
+This physics object can be used to construct several high-level quantities to distinguish Z&rarr;&tau;&tau; from W + jets and from tt&#773;.

 The selection given in the [ModuleMuTau](../../PicoProducer/python/analysis/CMSDAS2020/ModuleMuTau.py) repository is essentially the one you have seen for [preselection](preselection.md) of the &mu;&tau;<sub>h</sub> final state.
 The only more restrictive requirement is the separation in &Delta;R between the muon and the &tau;<sub>h</sub> candidate.

-Therefore, several TODO&ast;s are defined for you to extend the inital seleciton for flat n-tuples.
+Therefore, several TODO&apos;s are defined for you to extend the inital seleciton for flat n-tuples.

 In the course of the exercise, you will come back often to this module to refine the selection further and further.
 That is also the reason, why it is good to have fast turn-arounds with this step.